KonstantinSimeonov/fluent-schemer/docs/README.md

 const someString = 'testtest42';

 // .validate(value, valueName) will return an array of validation errors
-// if the array is empty, no validation errors occured const validationErrors = testSchema.validate(someString, 'someString');
+// if the array is empty, no validation errors occurred const validationErrors = testSchema.validate(someString, 'someString');

 if(validationErrors.length) {